Alaska Fish and Wildlife Fund 2023 Request for Proposals

 - Alaska Public Lands Corps (PLC) related projects

-See PLC and Pacific salmon program priorities below.
+See PLC and Pacific salmon program priorities in narrative descriptions below.

 All proposals must specifically address how projects will directly and measurably contribute to at least one of the following priorities.
 Where applicable, emphasis will be placed on projects that support watershed or headwaters-based approaches that complement existing programs.
 To adequately describe outcomes, include Project Metrics (options listed below).
 Projects that incorporate outreach to Alaska Native communities, foster community engagement, and pursue collaborative management while elevating traditional knowledge that will lead to measurable conservation benefits are encouraged.